deannaji/Datacore/go/README.md

 ### Outputs

-The following outputs should be preserved by the build pipeline:
+The following outputs should be preserved by the test pipeline:

 * ./output/golang-test.out
 * ./output/golang-coverage.out